FlippingFlips/pingod-addons/docs/content/pingodgame/pingodgame.cs.md

 `pinGod.Connect(nameof(PinGodGame.BallDrained), this, nameof(OnBallDrained));`

+---
 ## Some example methods
+---

-Pretty much all can be overriden in this class.
+Pretty much all can be overridden in this class.

 Generate documentation from source see [Setup-Generate Docs](../wiki/01.-Setup) to view all methods in `PinGodGame`